CurtisNewbie/octopus/README.md

 }
 ```

-But this one is not:
+This one is not, but still, it depends on how you use the data in octopus:

 ```json
 {